saugatmaharjan/mailgrid-web/README.md

 - `Netlify` for hosting client app
 - `Heroku` for hosting NodeJS server

-Note: Using netlify enviroment variables setting gave me some error, so I had to push the .env file to github.

 ## Links to other projects that I've worked on
 - [Resource Projects](https://resourceprojects.org/)
 - React native app SkjutsGruppen